-“Where there is no vision, the people perish”, says the Bible in the Book of Proverbs.
+“Where there is no vision, the people perish”, says the Book of Proverbs in the Bible.
 This quote comes in handy when you talk about leadership.
 But I tend to add a second line: ‘Where there is too much vision, people perish faster’.
 Leaders with absolute clear vision of the future and a perfect plan, scare me.
 I think they are dangerous.
 Give me a leader with uncertainty but determination to succeed, and I feel safe.
 Strong visionaries need opticians, not followers.

 I know of a leader who had a very strong vision, a great Strategic Plan, absolute clarity of where to go, commanded great authority and trust, mastered people engagement, was determined, focused, driven, results oriented, and forward looking.
 Last time I checked, he died in a bunker in Berlin.